SnappyJumper/Measure-Up/README.md

     - The footer contains links to social media sites displayed as icons.

-    - The social media Icons highlight when the cursor is hovered over them.
+    - The social media Icons highlight with a transition delay of one second when the cursor is hovered over them.

     - Clicking one of the links will open the corresponding site in a separate tab.
 This is useful for easy navigation back to the Measure Up page.